Kick In The Nuts

 I felt that kick in the nuts feeling he talked about.
 So much of what I was complaining about was of my own doing.

 Deadlines – I could avoid by getting the work done earlier.
 Enabling my staff to make decisions on their own without my final approval.
 Not beating myself up over software clients that will inevitably leave and not taking it personal.
-Realizing that sitting down and crying about all that isn’t going right in my life doesn’t solve a damn thing.
+Finally realizing that sitting down and crying about all that isn’t going right in my life doesn’t solve a damn thing.

 Only thing that fixes that is attitude and action.